elxecutor/waifetch/README.md

 - Comprehensive error handling with custom exception types
 - Proper resource management for temporary files
 - Modular design for easy testing and maintenance

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+This Python version is based on the original [mufetch](https://github.com/ashish0kumar/mufetch) by [@ashish0kumar](https://github.com/ashish0kumar).
+Special thanks for the inspiration and the original implementation!